|2018 Lake CX

 Course: Course will not conform exactly to modern UCI/USAC standards in that some sections will be narrower than 3 meters.
 We may also use hurdles in singles or threes instead of pairs and hurdles may be less than 4M apart.
 Course will also have more running than most NMCX series races.
 12:30 start will do an abbreviated easier course, which will be suitabe for beginners.
 All others will do a longer course.

 Race will be at Glorieta Camps which is about 15 miles east of Santa Fe on I-25.
 It will say I-25 “north” because the interstate goes east and then north.
 After exiting go left across I-25, then left again to the gate.
 Follow signs to the staging area.
-You have to fill out a release form at the gate at Glorieta, so allow some extra time.

 We will run these rain or shine, but promoter reserves the right to cancel or move the course in the event of severe inclement weather or other issues.
 If weather looks dodgy, I make a call if we are on or not at 4PM raceday, this will be posted on the website and to the bike-racers list.

 What is this $5 administrative fee business?

 Starting in with the 10/2 race, I will be charging a $5 once per year fee for any Hawke Races.
 So you pay the $5 at the first Hawke Races event and you do and need not do so again until the beginning of my next insurance year, which will be the beginning of October 2019.
 This will include Tuesday or weekend races.